Skip to content

 Edit Droplet Configuration Location Autoscale Pool

-3. Go down into the Choose a Droplet Plan section and change the size to the one you prefer, then click on "Edit Autoscale Pool" and wait for the changes to apply.
+3. Scroll down to the Choose a Droplet Plan section and change the size to the one you prefer, then click on "Edit Autoscale Pool" and wait for the changes to apply.

 Edit Autoscale Pool